RainbowDashy/sqleditor/README.md

 This is a simple sql editor.
 It can execute sql online and display the results.

 This project has a react frontend and a node server.
 The server is responsible of executing sql and return the result.
+It supports sqlite only.

 ## Development